superstarlifter/doc/docs/how_to/hubspot_api.md

-## Accessing your Hubspot Data
+## Integrate with Hubspot

 To access your Hubspot data in StarLifter, you must first create a Private App in Hubspot to generate your unique Access Token.
-This may require you to contact your Hubspot administrator, as only super admins are able to create Private Apps.
+This may require you to contact your Hubspot administrator, as only super admins are able to create Private Apps..

 To create a Private App, follow the instructions below, or link directly to [**Hubspot's documentation**](https://developers.hubspot.com/docs/api/private-apps).